Kinuthia-Claudia/Python_Pool_Game/README.md

 Controls
+Left Mouse Button: Click and hold to charge your shot, then release to shoot.

 Acknowledgments

-    Left Mouse Button: Click and hold to charge your shot, then release to shoot.
+We’d like to extend my thanks to the following resources that  supported this project:
+Coding With Russ(Youtube) – For providing helpful tutorials and guidance on Pygame and PyMunk, making the process of creating this game much more approachable.

 Conclusion